delida/MOACDocs-CHN/docs/appchain/Chain3Js.rst

 .. _jsscs_getdappstate:

-Returns the Dapp state on the MicroChain.
+Returns the Dapp state on the AppChain.

 *Parameters*

-1. ``String`` - the address of the MicroChain that Dapp is on.
+1. ``String`` - the address of the AppChain that Dapp is on.

 *Returns*

-``QUANTITY`` - 0, no DAPP is deployed on the MicroChain; 1, DAPP is deployed on the MicroChain.
+``QUANTITY`` - 0, no DAPP is deployed on the AppChain; 1, DAPP is deployed on the AppChain.

 Example

 .. code:: js

     // Request
-    var mclist = chain3.scs.getMicroChainList(); //find the MicroChain on the SCS mcAddress = mclist[0]; //locate the 1st MicroChain console.log("SCS state:", chain3.scs.getDappState(mcAddress));
+    var mclist = chain3.scs.getAppChainList(); //find the AppChain on the SCS mcAddress = mclist[0]; //locate the 1st AppChain console.log("SCS state:", chain3.scs.getDappState(mcAddress));

     // Result